umadevips/opentelemetry-metrics-collector-project/submission.md

 - **Trade off:** otlp is push based and fits job pattern better

 ### Json file format
-continue using json format,
+  Continue using json format,
     - it is easy for debugging and human readable
     - it is widely supported as any language can write
     - it doesnt break exiting ml jobs

 ## Security Considerations: